dotnet/msbuild/docs/RegistryAuthentication.md

 ### Docker Hub

-When using Docker Hub as a base image registry (via ContainerBaseImage) or as the destination registry for pushing your images, you must use the `registry-1.docker.io` domain name instead of `docker.io`.
-The `docker.io` domain does not respond to the Registry API in the expected way.
+When using Docker Hub as a base image registry (via ContainerBaseImage) or as the destination registry for pushing your images (via ContainerRegistry), you must use the one of the URLs that point to the _registry_ portion of Docker Hub.
+This means one of the following domains must be used:

+* `registry.hub.docker.com`
+* `registry-1.docker.io`

+The `docker.io` domain doesn't support the Registry API, so attempting to use it will result in errors.

+In addition, you should be sure to login via `docker login registry.hub.docker.com` or `docker login registry-1.docker.io` and not `docker login docker.io`, to ensure that the correct credentials are used by the tooling.